emijoha/Code-Tutorial/README.md

 ### Stylesheets

+A subfolder for frontend CSS files.

 ___________________________________________________________________________________
 **style.css**

 This file has minimal custom css (only customizes margins).
-Most CSS styling for the HTML files is done with Bootstrap classes.
+Most CSS styling for these HTML files is done with Bootstrap classes.
 ___________________________________________________________________________________

 ## Routes

+The 'routes' folder contains all routes that can be requested by the user in the application, both API and HTML.

 ___________________________________________________________________________________
 **api-routes.js**